 Bill and Hillary Clinton are paying close attention to Ms. Warren’s rise, said former Pennsylvania Gov. Ed Rendell, “but they are sagacious enough to understand that Elizabeth Warren couldn’t raise the money” to halt Ms. Clinton’s ascent.

 Former Vermont Gov. Howard Dean said he lost his presidential race in 2004 because Democrats “didn’t want to take a chance on the hellfire-and-brimstone guy.”
 Mr. Dean said he thinks history will repeat itself.
 “There will be a primary, and there is always grousing,” said Mr. Dean, who insists that he has no intention of running again.
-“But Hillary, who most Democrats believe has earned it and paid her dues, would have to totally implode in order for a grass-roots candidate to win the nomination.”colorado - United States - North America - United States government - Pennsylvania - Barack Obama - Hillary Clinton - U.S. Department of State - Elizabeth Warren - Massachusetts - U.S. Democratic Party - Joe Biden - Edward Rendell - Iowa - Kirsten Gillibrand - Andrew Cuomo - Bernie Sanders - Jerry Brown - Amy Klobuchar - Jay Nixon - Martin O'Malley - Bruce Braley - Warren - Howard Dean - Gary Hart - Charlie Rose
+“But Hillary, who most Democrats believe has earned it and paid her dues, would have to totally implode in order for a grass-roots candidate to win the nomination.”colorado - United States government - Pennsylvania - Barack Obama - Hillary Clinton - U.S. Department of State - Elizabeth Warren - Massachusetts - U.S. Democratic Party - Joe Biden - Edward Rendell - Iowa - Kirsten Gillibrand - Andrew Cuomo - Bernie Sanders - Jerry Brown - Amy Klobuchar - Jay Nixon - Martin O'Malley - Bruce Braley - Warren - Howard Dean - Gary Hart - Charlie Rose